codurance/site/README.md

 ## Feature Toggles

-We are using [toggles.yml](src/_data/toggles.yml) to set toggles to "on" or "off".
-This file is in `.gitignore` so you can change values locally without risk of commiting the changes accidentally.
+We are using [toggles.yml](src/_data/toggles.yml) to set toggles "on" or "off".

-First add a file `src/_data/toggles.yml` and include your feature toggle settings, e.g.

 ```yml
 feature-my-feature: "on"
 feature-some-other-feature: "off"
 ```

-A similar file exists in the repo on GitHub with it's own settings.

-### Toggle a feature on in Production

-Make changes to feature toggles for Production by [editing the toggles.yml on GitHub](https://github.com/codurance/site/edit/master/src/_data/toggles.yml) and commiting it to `master` directly or via a pull request.
-Assuming this commit triggers a rebuild and redeploy your changes should take affect.

-### Using the feature toggle

-The simplest implimentation is a simple conditional:
+The simpliest use of toggles would be a simple conditional:

 ```liquid
 {% if site.data.toggles.my-feature == 'on' %}